Westlake-AI/openmixup/docs/en/awesome_mixups/Mixup_SL.md

 - [Awesome-Mixup](https://github.com/Westlake-AI/Awesome-Mixup): Awesome List of Mixup Augmentation Papers for Visual Representation Learning.
 - [Awesome-Mix](https://github.com/ChengtaiCao/Awesome-Mix): An awesome list of papers for `A Survey of Mix-based Data Augmentation: Taxonomy, Methods, Applications, and Explainability, we categorize them based on our proposed taxonomy`.
+- [survery-image-mixing-and-deleting-for-data-augmentation](https://github.com/humza909/survery-image-mixing-and-deleting-for-data-augmentation): An awesome list of papers for `Survey: Image Mixing and Deleting for Data Augmentation`.
 - [awesome-mixup](https://github.com/demoleiwang/awesome-mixup): A collection of awesome papers about mixup.
 - [awesome-mixed-sample-data-augmentation](https://github.com/JasonZhang156/awesome-mixed-sample-data-augmentation): A collection of awesome things about mixed sample data augmentation.
 - [data-augmentation-review](https://github.com/AgaMiko/data-augmentation-review): List of useful data augmentation resources.